 - Port access control (802.1X) -Select the checkbox to enable port-based network access control designed to enhance 802.11 WLAN security.
 Configure the following RADIUS settings when this option is enabled: - Primary RADIUS Server-Configure the following parameters for the Primary RADIUS Server.
-If you are using the Instant On mobile app, tap More RADIUS parameters to view the below settings. - RADIUS Server IP address-Enter the IP address of the RADIUS server. - Shared secret-Enter a shared key for communicating with the external RADIUS server. - Server timeout-Specify a timeout value in seconds.
+If you are using the Instant On mobile app, tap More RADIUS parameters to view the below settings. - RADIUS Server IP address or domain name-Enter the IP address or fully qualified domain name of the RADIUS server. - Shared secret-Enter a shared key for communicating with the external RADIUS server. - Server timeout-Specify a timeout value in seconds.
 The value determines the timeout for a RADIUS request.
 The Instant On device attempts to send the request several times (as configured in the Retry count) before the user gets disconnected.
 For example, if the Timeout is 5 seconds, Retry counter is 3, user is disconnected after 20 seconds.
-The default value is 5 seconds. - Retry count-Specify a number between 1 and 5.
+The default value is 5 seconds.

+- Retry count-Specify a number between 1 and 5.
 Retry count indicates the maximum number of authentication requests that are sent to the server group, and the default value is 3 requests. - Authentication port-Enter the authentication port number of the external RADIUS server within the range of 1-65535.
-The default port number is 1812. - Send RADIUS Accounting Select the checkbox to send RADIUS accounting messages. - Secondary RADIUS Server Select the checkbox to configure a secondary RADIUS server and configure the following parameters: - Server IP address-Enter the IP address of the secondary RADIUS server. - Shared secret-Enter a shared key for communicating with the external RADIUS server. - Authentication port-Enter the authentication port number of the external RADIUS server within the range of 1-65535.
+The default port number is 1812. - Send RADIUS Accounting Select the checkbox to send RADIUS accounting messages. - Secondary RADIUS Server Select the checkbox to configure a secondary RADIUS server and configure the following parameters: - ° Server IP address or domain name-Enter the IP address or the fully qualified domain name of the secondary RADIUS server. - Shared secret-Enter a shared key for communicating with the external RADIUS server. - Authentication port-Enter the authentication port number of the external RADIUS server within the range of 1-65535.
 The default port number is 1812.